sajmoon/sajmoon.github.io/src/pages/ruby-add-methods-to-classes/index.md

 We can always extend classes in Ruby.
 Both predefined and classes we create ourself.
 We say that classes are _always open_.

+If you want to some concrete examples look at this [gist with some code.](https://gist.github.com/sajmoon/f8b766a7a7da36f7e9a9899e1b8de9b9)

 Before you extend a built-in class be sure that it should be there.
 A string should not have methods to generate urls to a placeholder image, even if it could.
 It does not belong in the String class.

 ## Maybe don't?